moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 **Concurrency transparency**

-Two independent users may each have stored their ﬁles on the same file server or may be accessing the same tables in a shared database and each user does not notice that the other is making use of the same resource.
+Two independent users may each have stored their files on the same file server or may be accessing the same tables in a shared database and each user does not notice that the other is making use of the same resource.

 **Failure transparency**